Building Self-Esteem + Self-Confidence

 Unhealthy/unhelpful habits: in many cases, those with low self-esteem will resort to unhelpful habits to cope with the uncomfortable feelings that come hand-in-hand with low self-worth.
 This may include habits like using alcohol or drugs, gambling, smoking, sleeping, over-eating, etc.

-Lack of motivation: Academic and job performance can suffer and be limited
+Lack of motivation: Personal + professional performance can suffer and be limited